Zadigo/mycommerce/README.md

 (on Windows `celery -A mystore.celery_app worker -E --pool=solo`).
 Ensure both Redis and RabbitMQ are running on your system otherwise you will not be able to execute the provided tasks correctly.

+## Starting Huey

+Some projects leverages Django Tasks instead of celery in ordr to delivery certain actions.
+You can start the Huey server with: `huey_consumer cartapi.huey_starter.huey_task -w 4`for example if you were to start it with the `services/cartapi`application.

-### Configuring Nuxt 🎶
+## Configuring Nuxt 🎶

-1. Enter the [frontend/mainsite](frontend/mainsite) directory and run `pnpm run dev`
+1. Enter the [frontends/mainsite](./frontends/mainsite/nuxt.config.ts) directory and run `pnpm run dev`or you can also run `pnpm run dev:mainsite` at the root the folder (with pnpm workspace)
 2. Ensure you have a Stripe account for working/testing the cart payment process in development mode
 3. You also need an active Google Account in order to create the relevant keys for Google Authentication
-4. Create a `.env` file in the `frontend` folder with all the relevant keys provided below.
+4. Create a `.env` file in the `frontend` folder with all the relevant keys provided in the respective `.env.example` file present in each project
 5. You also need to create a Google Analytics, Facebook Pixels and Microsoft Clarity account in order to use all the tracking possibilities offered within the template
 6. You might also want to create a Firebase account in order to use the Firebase features such as authentication, storage, and real-time database
 7. Finally, you can use the `nuxt.config.js` file to configure the template to your needs

 The Nuxt application also comes with basic fixtures that can be used to test the application out of the box.
-They are located in `~/data/__fixtures__/` and can be used to simulate server API calls.
+They are located in [/frontends/mainsite/test/__fixtures__](.//frontends/mainsite/test/__fixtures__/index.ts)  and can be used to simulate server API calls.

+> [!NOTE]
+> The Nuxt application is designed using the BFF (Backend for Frontend) pattern, which means that the frontend communicates with the backend through a dedicated API layer.
+This allows for better separation of concerns and easier maintenance of the codebase.

 ## Useful e-commerce tools 🛠️